Sociology Courses (SOC)

 SOC 4052/5052.
 Childhood Inequalities — 3 hrs.

 In this course, we use sociological theories and research methods to critically analyze the social and structural forces that influence child development and the social construction of childhood.
 We pay careful attention to social, cultural, legal, familial, and societal processes that lead to unequal childhoods and perpetuate social problems such as the school-to-prison pipeline, medicalizing child emotions and behaviors, childhood poverty and hunger, child abuse, neglect, and trauma, and the separation and detention of children from their migrant families.
 Throughout the course, we use a sociological perspective to understand the problems children face and what can be done to reduce childhood inequalities.
-Prerequisite(s): SOC 1000 or SOC 1060; junior standing.
+Prerequisite(s): junior standing.
 (Fall)

 SOC 4053.
 Social Justice Seminar — 3 hrs.